 With over 60,000 Toronto real estate agents, finding the right one might feel a bit like finding a needle in a haystack if you’re not sure where to start.
 Here are some pointers to help you choose the right real estate agent, whether you’re buying or selling a home:

-Interview a number of real estate agents before settling on one.
+Interview a number of agents before choosing the best real estate agent

 You may ask questions, learn about their experience and working style, and assess their areas of specialization and professionalism by meeting and interviewing a few possible realtors.
 You want to work with someone who will be on time, has a proven track record of closing deals in your area, and will clearly answer all of your issues and inquiries.

 Inquire about a few references.
 Your realtor should be delighted to offer these, and you’ll learn things like how long ago these people were clients, what kind of home they bought/sold, and how they felt about working with the agent.

 Check out Toronto Real Estate Agent review sites like RankMyAgent.com and Google Reviews.
 You’ll notice our clients consistently rank us with five-star reviews!
 We’re proud of this and the service we offer.
 Likewise, other top Toronto real estate agents will showcase their reviews.

 Your real estate agent should be well-versed in the local market.

 Your real estate agent should be able to confidently answer any questions you have regarding the local market.
 What are the characteristics of the various neighbourhoods in the area?
 Are there any nice schools or parks nearby?
 What is the average price of a property when it is listed and sold?
 You want to make sure your agent is knowledgeable about the areas you’re interested in.